MENU

 Responsible Investment

-De Lisle Partners has always taken a responsible approach to sustainable investment focusing on US equities with acceptable environmental, social and governance standards.
-We avoid investing in controversial sectors such as arms manufacture, tobacco and gambling.
+De Lisle Partners has always taken a responsible approach to investment by focusing on US equities with acceptable environmental, social and governance standards.
+We also avoid controversial sectors such as arms manufacture, coal and gambling.

-We have been able to pursue this strategy because we specialise in small-cap stocks.
+We have been able to pursue this strategy because we invest in smaller companies.
 It is far easier to do the due diligence and assess the ESG performance of a company that does not have too many divisions and where its culture is more easily defined.

-The VT De Lisle America Fund holds stock in publicly quoted US companies.
-A significant number of these have been in our portfolio for a decade or more.
+The VT De Lisle America Fund holds stock only in publicly quoted and regulated companies in North America.
+A significant number of these have been in our portfolio for a decade or more and we have got to know their management and working practices well.

 Watching the American entrepreneurial spirit at work piloting small dynamic companies as they grow, evolve and become more widely owned is fascinating.
 By following these small companies closely we have discovered that there is a correlation between good places to work and good performance in the stock market.